CamilleScholtz/reactionair.nl/content/artikelen/ras/index.md

 draft    = true
 +++

-In a recent 'debate' in the Second Chamber, Freek Jansen argued against mass-migration and the replacement of the native dutch population.
-This essay is not about the hard numbers (though they do support his position), but more about the classification of "dutch people".
-It was quite clear that when Jansen spoke about the dutch, he is not only reffering to a piece of paper, a bearocratic statement, but something more.

-Let us start out with definitions.
-I would classify Jansen as a nationalist.
-Nation, etymologically, comes from the latin nation, meaning born.
-The dictionary definies naiton as "a large body of people united by common descent, history, culture, or language, inhabiting a particular country or territory".
-In both we see that nation is way more than a piece of paper.
-A nation stretches back in history, builds upon that fundament.
+Often when debating about a topic with left wing people, it quickly dissolves into a kind of relativism, or what I call 'the abstraction fallacy'.
+Topics can range form anything, from immigration to art and beauty.

+Let us first start out with relativism and abstraction.
+It is quite easy to be 'sekptical' and dissolve everything and nothing into absuridy.
+Ultimatly we are all startdust, so nothing matter.
+Age is just an arbirtray amount of rotations around the sun.
+Borders are just arbirary lines drawn on the sand.
+Gender is a social construct.
+Good and bad are social construct.
+Nothing matters!
+Well, we can't really live like this, now can we?

-In the debate, and in many other debates I have seen, the argument quickly dissolves into a kind of relativism.
-"What is dutch culture?", "What is a dutch person?", "My mother is born is in germany, am I dutch?".
-Because nationality, and more specifically ethnicity, is a spectrum, it seems that it doesn't exist.
-But is this valid?
-Let us take the example of color.
-Color is a spectrum, and there are an indefite amount of colors.
-What we call red is actually just a construct, because when does a shade of "orange" become yellow, or when does it become red?
-There are no hard borders between colors, just as there are no hard borders between ethinicties, there are only gradations.
-Yet we knowwhat red is, we know what blue is, we know what a dutch person is, and we know what a somalian person is.
-We know that orange is closer to yellow than it is to blue, and we know that a german is closer to a dutch person than a somalian.
+Let us take the example of an argument about immigration.
+In no time the abstraction fallacies fly you arround the ears: "What even is is a dutch person?", "Well, what even is dutch culture?"
+"My mother is born is in germany, am I dutch?".
+Truth it, yes, nationality and ethnicity are a spectrum without clear borders, as is pretty much anything in life.
+Culture indeed is a 'social construct', whatever that might mean.

+ Yet color is also is also a spectrum: there are an indefite amount of colors  What we call red is actually just a construct, because when does a shade of "orange" become yellow, or when does it become red?
+There are no hard borders between colors, just as there are no hard borders between nationalities or people, there are only gradations.
+Yet we kno what red is, we know what blue is, just like we know what a dutch person is, and like we know what a japanese person is.
+We know that orange is closer to yellow than it is to blue, and we know that a german is closer to a dutch person than a japanese.